avalcarcel9/rtapas/README.md

 probability map, a gold standard mask (normally a manual segmentation), and a brain mask.
-For a grid of thresholds provided and applied to the probability map the function calculates Sørensen’s–Dice coefficient (DSC) between the automatic volume and the gold standard volume.
-The function also calculates the automatic volume associated with thresholding at each respective threshold.
+For a grid of thresholds provided and applied to the probability map the function calculates Sørensen’s–Dice coefficient (DSC) between the automatic image and the gold standard image.
+The function also calculates the volume associated with thresholding at each respective threshold.

 **Usage**: